playmedia/clappr-estat-plugin/README.md

 [Mediametrie eStat streaming](http://www.mediametrie-estat.com/estatstreaming/) plugin for [Clappr](https://github.com/clappr/clappr) video player.

-This plugin use the eStat streaming "DS" manual tracker.
+This plugin use the eStat streaming "DS" manual tracker version `4.x`.
 The "DS" tracker is compatible with any player playback type.

-__Experimental :__ This plugin may work only with eStat streaming library version `4.0.36` or compatible.
-(It is a fairly old version!)
+__Note :__ This plugin may work only with eStat streaming library version `4.0.36` or compatible.
+It is a fairly old version!
+It is strongly recommended to use latest version of the plugin which use eStat streaming "mu" library.

 # Usage